Seminars

 Seminar 6: European Private International Law (24h)

-Professor Sabine CORNELOUP, Director of the LLM in European Law and Professor of Private International Law at Paris-Panthéon-Assas université
+Professor Sabine CORNELOUP, Professor of Private International Law at Paris-Panthéon-Assas University

 This course covers essential principles relating to international jurisdiction, choice of law and free movement of judgments, in the field of civil and commercial matters.
 Emphasis will be put on intra-European relationships, but the course will also examine the interaction of the European judicial area with the rest of the world.